 None of these options are guaranteed to work – but things you can try.
 Results can vary based on how long the glue has been sitting, elevation levels etc.

 1. The Old Hole Poke

-I could no longer get the glue to squirt out of the top of the container but the inside did not seem 100% hardened, so I took a heavy-duty pin and it worked like magic.
-I managed to get TWO servings of super-powerful glue out of one bottle by squeezing it through the new hole I made in the side.
+Anyway, the inside did not seem 100% hardened, so I resorted to a sharp pin and it worked like precision surgery!
+I was proud!
+I managed to get the super-powerful glue out of the bottle by squeezing it through the new ‘surgical’ hole I made in the side.

 But as you can see below — what happens later is not very pretty.
 After using it and putting it away – I went back a few weeks later and found this!
-The glue was oozing out of the new piercing – which also left the bottle stuck to my cabinet.
+The glue had come out of the new ‘surgical hole’ I was so proud of – which also left the bottle stuck to my cupboard.

-So while – my pin prick worked – there were consequences.
+So while – my pin prick worked – there were consequences and not pretty ones!